feedforfools/jumpsquare/docs/database-setup.md

 This logic is implemented in `src/lib/server-utils.ts` in the `getDisplayTitle()` function.

-### Search Priority Order
+### Match Priority Order (Extension)
-1. **Priority 1**: Full-text search match in original titles
+1. **Priority 1**: Exact match in original titles
-2. **Priority 2**: ILIKE partial match in original titles (fallback)
+2. **Priority 2**: Exact match in translated titles
-3. **Priority 3**: Full-text search match in translated titles
+3. **Priority 3**: Case-insensitive match in original titles
-4. **Priority 4**: ILIKE partial match in translated titles (fallback)
+4. **Priority 4**: Case-insensitive match in translated titles

 ### Performance Considerations
-- The `pg_trgm` extension enables fast partial matching and typo tolerance
-- GIN indexes provide excellent performance for both trigram and full-text searches
-- The hybrid approach ensures comprehensive coverage while maintaining speed
-- Relevance ranking via `ts_rank()` improves result quality
+- Single query approach is much more efficient than multiple sequential queries
+- Year filtering happens in SQL, reducing data transfer
+- DISTINCT ON prevents duplicate results while preserving priority order

 ## Migration Notes for Other Tech Stacks